tc39/proposal-decorators/TABLE.md

 <sup>11</sup> `finisher` function is a callback that is called at the end of class creation.
 It's optional.

 <sup>12</sup> `kind: "initializer"` don't create new members.
+You can use the `initializer` field to include a callback to be used purely for perform a side effect.
 Do not confuse with the `initializer` property used to set the initial value to a field.
-You can use the `finisher` field to include a callback to be used purely for perform a side effect.

 **Note**: you can replace a field decorator with a method descriptor, or a getter, or vice-versa, but you can't interchange those with classes.